 C.5.2.2.5.5 Decal/data plate guide <decalinfo>.
-Data on the location of all decals and data plates shall be prepared.
+Data on the location of all decals and data plates including item unique identification (IUID) markings, if applicable, shall be prepared.
 As applicable, illustrations detailing the locations of the decals and data plates shall be included.